 - 1. Does the organization have a primary point of contact for climate change?
 (Yes/no; if yes, who is it and to what position in the organization does that person report?) - 2.
 Does the organization have a strategic business plan that considers climate change?
 (Yes/no; if yes, please submit a copy) - 3.
 Has the organization adopted any policies or made any formal public statements about climate change?
 (Yes/no; if yes, please attach a copy) - 4.
-Has the organization conducted a climate change vulnerability assessment?
+Has the organization conducted a climate change vulnerability assessment and/or adaptation strategy?
 (Yes/no; if yes, please submit a copy) - 5.
 How would you describe your organization's capacity to adapt to the impacts of climate change?
 (Open ended; one-three paragraphs)

-Resources for Climate Change Considerations
+Resources for Climate Change Vulnerability and Adaptation Assessment

-Resources for Climate Change Considerations in Proposals
+Resources for Climate Change Vulnerability and Adaptation Assessment in Proposals